emtee40/Sdmaid-wiki/Frequently-Asked-Questions.md

 * ✔️ Doesn't require Google Play or Google Play Services.
 * ❌ Requires an extra account on my server.

+##### Restoring
 To restore SD Maid Pro, you need to enter a current license key in the upgrade dialog, or click the magic link in the email you received.
 If you have lost the email, you can send yourself a new one via https://apps.darken.eu/: Enter your email to receive a login link, click that, and view [your current purchases](https://apps.darken.eu/user/inventory).
 The current license key is displayed, if you are on your phone you can click the link or copy the key and you can also click the refresh button to generate a new one.

+##### Troubleshooting
+* Clicking the magic link does not work with all browsers and ROMs.
+If SD Maid is not opening or you are getting redirected, then you need to copy & paste the code manually.
+* When copy&pasting the key, check that there are no extra spaces at the start or end.
+* SD Maid needs internet to check the key, if you are blocking internet access, activation will not work.
+* Check if you can reach https://apps.darken.eu/ from your browser, if you can't there may be a server side issue.

 ### On how many devices can I use SD Maid?
 #### Via Google Play
 On as many devices as you like, if they all use the same Google account.
-If you are trying to install it to another device with the same account and it asks you to pay again, [see here](https://github.com/d4rken/sdmaid-public/wiki/Frequently-Asked-Questions#google-play-is-not-showing-the-purchase).
+If you are trying to install it to another device with the same account and it asks you to pay again, that device may not know about it yet and you'll have to wait a bit.

 #### Via apps.darken.eu
 There is currently a limit of 10 simultaneous devices.
 Once reached you have to remove older devices via the website.
 Exceptions are possible though, just send me a mail :wink:.